-FU's Written Submission, para.
+EU's Written Submission, para.
 693, citing DMA for Self-Certified Measures in DEFRA, regarding 'Consultation on Spatial Management Measures for Industrial Sandeel Fishing', 1 February 2023, para.
 10 (Exhibit C-44).

 existing sandeel management measures'."727 Concerning the objective of the Scottish instrument to complement existing sandeel management measures, the European Union remarks that a free-standing objective of "complementing" another existing measure cannot support the presumption that a measure was adopted for the purposes of the objectives defined in Articles 494(1) and (2) of the TCA.
-However, the European Union understands this stated objective to be subordinate or ancillary to the primary objectives described in points a) and b) of the Scottish consultation document.
+The European Union understands this stated objective to be subordinate or ancillary to the primary objectives described in points a) and b) of the Scottish consultation document.
 Consequently, it considers, in principle, that the Scottish and the English prohibition collectively constitute a measure that has been decided on in the exercise of the United Kingdom's regulatory autonomy "for the purpose" of meeting objectives falling within the scope of those set out in Article 494 of the TCA.
+The second support of the treatment of the treatment of the second support of the

 - 318. Proceeding to the second step of its test, the European Union accepts that the sandeel fishing prohibition is "apt" to contribute to the legitimate regulatory objectives it pursues.
-The Further, the European Union recognises that there may be instances where the North Sea sandeel fishery could have an impact on localised sandeel abundance.
-It notes that such a localised impact may occur in areas within the feeding range of chick-rearing seabirds for which sandeel comprise a substantial proportion of their diet, since such seabirds require sufficient localised availability of sandeel during their breeding season.
-Considering the evidence provided by ICES confirming that "seabirds are the most sensitive predators to changes in sandeel abundance", the European Union accepts that the sandeel fishing prohibition, insofar as it may lead to a localised increase in sandeel, is apt to contribute to the objective of the conservation of certain seabirds sensitive to local changes in sandeel abundance. - 319.
+731 Further, the European Union recognises that there may be instances where the North Sea sandeel fishery could have an impact on localised sandeel abundance.
+732 It notes that such a localised impact may occur in areas within the feeding range of chick-rearing seabirds for which sandeel comprise a substantial proportion of their diet, since such seabirds require sufficient localised availability of sandeel during their breeding season.
+733 Considering the evidence provided by ICES confirming that "seabirds are the most sensitive predators to changes in sandeel abundance", the European Union accepts that the sandeel fishing prohibition, insofar as it may lead to a localised increase in sandeel, is apt to contribute to the objective of the conservation of certain seabirds sensitive to local changes in sandeel abundance.
+734 - 319.
 It is at the level of the third step of its proposed test, the weighing and balancing of the sandeel fishing prohibition's contribution to its stated objectives with the economic and social impacts

-727 EU's Written Submission, para.
+EU's Written Submission, para.
 693, citing Scottish Government, Consultation on proposals to close fishing for sandeel in all Scottish waters, July 2023, p.
 3 (Exhibit C-49).